cmu-mars/cmu-robotics/documents/p2-cp2.md

     found or resources have been exhausted, a summary of the repair trial is returned to the test harness.

-We now proceed to discuss each of these stages in more detail.

 ### Scenario Generation